Instant Pot Pork Loin Roast - a quick pork roast with a pan sauce from the pressure cooker

 - Brown the roast: Sprinkle the pork loin evenly with the teaspoon of salt and black pepper.
 Heat the vegetable oil in the Instant Pot on sauté mode adjusted to high until the oil is shimmering, about 3 minutes.
 (Use medium-high heat in a stovetop PC).
 Put the pork loin in the pot, fatty side down, and sear until well browned on that side, about 3 minutes.
 Remove the pork to a plate.

-- Defat the sauce and serve: Unlock the pot, lift the pork roast out, and set it on a platter.
-Pour the juices in the pot into a fat separator and let them settle for five minutes to separate the fat.
-Pour the defatted juices into a gravy boat (or other serving container) and stir in the lime juice, thyme.
-If you are using homemade broth or water, stir in the ½ teaspoon of salt – store bought broth does not need any more salt.
+- Defat the sauce and serve: Unlock the pot, lift the pork roast out, and set it on a cutting board to rest for 5 minutes before slicing.
+While the pork rests, make a sauce: Pour the juices in the pot into a fat separator and let them settle for five minutes to separate the fat.
+Pour the defatted juices into a gravy boat (or other serving container) and stir in the lemon juice and thyme.
+If you are using homemade broth or water, also stir in ½ teaspoon of salt - store bought broth does not need any more salt.
 Slice the roast, drizzle with a little of the sauce, and serve, passing the rest of the sauce at the table.
+Enjoy!

 - Category: Sunday Dinner